Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Special teams

-Seattle had a decided edge here throughout.
-Michael Dickson averaged 50.6 yards per punt, a key early when the offense was struggling
+Seattle had a decided edge here.
+Michael Dickson averaged 50.6 yards per punt, a key early when the offense was struggling.

 Seattle caught a break with San Francisco kicker Robbie Gould suffering a hamstring injury during warm-ups.
 Punter Mitch Wishnowsky had to kick and missed a 41-yard field-goal attempt in the second quarter.

-And there were the two bad plays by San Francisco returner Trenton Cannon that helped turn the game — his misplay of a punt that turned into a touchback instead of Seattle ball at the 1-yard line, and then his fumble on a kickoff that gave the Seahawks the ball at the 14.
+And there were the two bad plays by San Francisco returner Trenton Cannon that helped turn the game — his misplay of a punt that turned into a touchback instead of Seattle ball at the 1-yard line, and then his fumble on a kickoff that gave the Seahawks the ball at the 14 when recovered by undrafted rookie Jon Rhattigan.

-Seattle also had solid coverage throughout.
+Seattle also had solid coverage throughout, highlighted by a hard hit by Nick Bellore on a kickoff.

 Grade: A.